VardyNg/hkid-utils-js/README.md

 - DevOps
   - [ ] GitHub Actions pipeline to release package to NPM
 ## Contribution guidelines 📝
+Your contributions are always welcome!
+Even if it's just a typo or a missing comma, we'll appreciate it.
 - Fork the repository 🍴
 - Create a branch with your feature or bug fix 🎋
 - Commit your changes 💽